 These questions don’t cross our mind when we ask Google or Alexa to order us a pizza.
 And we don’t often learn of them by meticulously trawling through the T&C’s.
 Instead, we simply make the decision to buy a product with awesome features at a great price, and learn of the potential consequences after the fact – when a scandalous news story breaks and we begin to question the intentions of products we welcomed into our home.

 Thankfully, advancements in modern technology enable us to safeguard ourselves by becoming self-reliant, and disconnected from centralised entities.
 Many people have already taken their home’s energy ‘off-grid’ with solar PV & batteries, and many are starting to take their smart homes ‘off-cloud’ with smart home systems that operate locally.

-As smart home tech is my passion and I strongly believe a home's system should be owned and operated by the homeowner, my mission for this article is to outline the core-differences between cloud-controlled systems (hubless) and owner-controlled systems (hub) - as it’s this decision that has the largest impact on your smart home system's privacy, security and efficacy.
+As smart home tech is my passion and I strongly believe a home’s system should be owned and operated by the homeowner, my mission for this article is to outline the core-differences between cloud-controlled systems (hubless – such as Shelly devices) and owner-controlled systems (hubs – such as SmartThings) – as it’s this decision that has the largest impact on your smart home system’s privacy, security and efficacy.

 Armed with this key information, you can evaluate different systems with confidence and ensure you avoid the ones that do not have your best interests at heart – hopefully before you find yourself deep in their ecosystems.

 “If you want an affordable system, get WiFi or Bluetooth devices and just download the app – you don’t need a hub” is common advice found online.
 While this may seem like sound logic, the core-factors of a smart home system; performance, security, scalability, longevity, interoperability – are placed secondary to the cost of the system you’re welcoming into your home.